-- · How to recognize a pipeline in the area
+- How to recognize a pipeline in the area

 - Your obligations when working on or near a right-of-way

-- · One-Call requirements
+- One-Call Requirements

 - · What is a crossing agreement and why you may need one

-- · Recognizing and responding to a pipeline leak
+- Recognizing and responding to a pipeline leak

-- · Consequences of unsafe digging
+- Consequences of unsafe digging

 - How TC Energy ensures pipeline safety

-- · Contact information
+- Contact information

 To help you understand the role you play in contributing to pipeline safety, we ask that you review the information provided.
-If you would like more information, have questions or to request additional copies of this brochure, please contact us at public_awareness@tcenergy.com or call 1-855-458-6715.
+If you would like more information or have questions, please contact us at public_awareness@tcenergy.com or call 1-855-458-6715.

-In the case of a pipeline emergency or to report suspicious activity along the right-of-way, please call 911 and local law enforcement, and then call TC Energy's emergency number at 1-888-982-7222.
-The emergency telephone number can also be found on the nearest pipeline marker, or on the back of this brochure.
+In the case of a pipeline emergency, please call 911, and then call TC Energy's emergency number at 1-800-830-9865.